Adverse selection in life insurance

 - Preferred: Preferred class policyholders are in great health, but could have a few minor issues.
 Thanks to their good health, individuals in this class will likely have relatively low premiums.

 - Standard: Standard policyholders have average health and life expectancy.
-Many policyholders in this class have a history of family health issues that prevent them from joining the preferred class.
+Many policyholders in this class have a history of family health issues that prevent them from qualifying for the preferred class.

 - Substandard: Substandard policyholders are higher risk than average.
 They may have high-risk hobbies or lifestyles or even a chronic health issue.
-Different insurers handle this class differently, but policyholders in this class will typically have quite high premiums.
+Different insurers handle this class differently, but policyholders in this class will typically have increased premiums.

-If an individual poses a greater risk to the insurance company than they disclosed on their application and are more likely to die before the date that the insurance company determined, there will be a gap between the amount the policyholder paid in premiums and their death benefit.
+If an individual poses a greater risk to the insurance company than they disclosed on their application and the life insurance company is more likely to have to pay out the claim before the date that the insurance company determined, there will be a gap between the amount the policyholder paid in premiums and their death benefit.
 The insurance company will have to cover this difference with its financial reserves.
-If this miscalculation occurs too frequently, insurance companies may deplete their reserves and have a harder time paying out claims.
+It’s imperative for insurers to balance their revenue and expenses to maintain financial soundness.

-Life insurance companies may miscalculate a policyholder’s risk if that person misstated information on their life insurance application.
-If the insurer discovers that an applicant completed their application fraudulently, it may deny payment to the policyholder’s beneficiaries.
+Life insurance companies may miscalculate a policyholder’s risk if that person misstates information on their life insurance application.
+If the insurer discovers that an applicant made material misrepresentations, it may deny payment to the policyholder’s beneficiaries.
 In general, the possibility of adverse selection may lead insurers to charge higher premiums to higher-risk individuals or even deny them coverage.

 However, if a risky applicant is denied coverage, they can always apply for a guaranteed issue life insurance policy, designed for those who don’t want to undergo a medical exam or answer questions about their health and lifestyle.